top of page

 Phrasing

-- A sentence can be spoken in multiple different ways.
-Wherever you pause mid sentence can change the meaning of it entirely.
+• A sentence can be spoken in multiple different ways.
+Pausing mid sentence can change the meaning of it entirely.
 How fast or slow a sentence is spoken can communicate a lot about the person’s emotion and intent behind the sentence.
 Raising the pitch at the end of a sentence marks it as a question, but if the pitch goes up in the middle, it’s a statement.
 These are things my students and I discuss and practice in our lessons.

 Projection